daalos4/daalos4/README.md

 Hi 👋, I'm Diego Avalos
 A passionate developer from Spain
-- 🌱 I’m currently learning **I am a systems technician passionate about technology, currently studying the basic principles of various technologies and major programming languages on my own.
+- 🌱 **I am a systems technician passionate about technology, currently studying the basic principles of various technologies and major programming languages on my own.
 Although I have not professionally worked in the field of programming, I am determined to start a career in this field.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">